ty-kj/GSCEFW/README.md

 9.ClusteringMeasure.m #Compute the clustering performance of the algorithm based on K-means.

+10. /Ncut_9/ # The Normalized cut code can be obtained readily by searching it on Github.

 # Contact
 For any problem about this dataset or codes, please contact Dr. Jiang (jk_365@126.com).